SaadkamalShaikhdev/Spotify-clone/README.md

 # Spotify-clone
 This is Spotify Clone
 <br>
-I am Working on Navbar
+I am Working on Navbar Now